 Are you comfortable working with machines and tools in a confined space for a prolonged duration?

 A train driver in Australia operates a train, a locomotive, or multiple units.
 They are responsible for driving a passenger or freight train and handling its entire mechanical operation.

-You need a Certificate IV in train driving and passing necessary medical and pre-employment checks to assess your suitability for the role.
+To become a train driver in Australia, you need a Certificate IV in train driving and pass necessary medical and pre-employment checks to assess your suitability for the role.

 If you enjoy serving others and are interested in visiting different local places on a train, here is a complete guide on entering a role as a train driver in Australia.

 1. Who Is A Train Driver?

 A train driver, also called an engine driver, train operator, railroad engineer, locomotive driver, motorman, or an engineman, drives trains carrying freight or passengers.

 He is in complete charge of the mechanical operation of the train, including speed regulation, maneuvering, and handling of the train.

 A train driver can work for either a local or a regional railroad.

 2. What Are The Duties Of A Train Driver?

 A train driver should ensure team participation, effective communication, and service quality that comply with organizational and legislation policies throughout their work activities.

 A typical day of a train driver comprises the following duties:

 Prepare, operate, and manage a train per the established safe-working standards and operational procedures.

 Open and close the door before and after passengers get in or off the train.

 Achieve set corridor goals, implement fuel-saving strategies based on the train's performance, and utilize the engine fuel-saving features.